tamirua/Planty/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==
+= 1.8.9.5 =
+- Fixed: Stripe payment wasn't created when the Credit Card field was optional and users paid through Google Pay / Apple Pay.

 = 1.8.9.4 =
 - Added: New filter wpforms_sanitize_amount_before to filter a raw price amount before sanitization.
 - Added: New filter wpforms_sanitize_amount to filter a sanitized price amount.